 NOTE: The information on these health pages is not intended as a substitute for the medical advice of physicians.
-We are a tea company who wanted to understand the health research for ourselves, found a wealth of information and nuance on-line, then wanted to share what we found by explaining it as best we could.
-We’ve done our very best as laymen to be accurate but our interpretations can no way be construed as medical advice.
+We are a tea company who wanted to understand the health research for ourselves and found a wealth of complex and nuanced information online, which we decided to share.
+We’ve done our very best as laymen to be accurate but our interpretations should not be construed as medical advice.
 Please consult a medical or health professional with respect to any symptoms that may require diagnosis or medical attention.
-That said…

 Yes, Tea Really is Very Healthy for You!